HideTheMonkey/EventLoggerForIM/README.md

 ## Potential Updates
 - Internationalize / Localize text strings
 - Add ability for players to send messages to admins (From MC to Slack/Discord)
-- Improve listener interface (only add a listener if it's configured)

 ## License
 ELFIM is licensed under the permissive MIT license.
 Please see [`LICENSE`](https://github.com/HideTheMonkey/EventLogForIM/blob/main/LICENSE) for more info.